semgrep/semgrep-docs/docs/semgrep-cloud-platform/linear.md

 :::tip Try our Jira integration (beta)
 * Existing customers can try our Jira integration for free.
 To enable this feature:
     1. Fill out the following form: [Request access to the Semgrep Jira integration private beta](https://get.semgrep.dev/Jira-private-beta.html).
-    2. Contact your Technical Account Manager or your Account Executive and let them know you'd like to try the Jira integration out.
+    2. Contact your Technical Account Manager or your Account Executive and let them know you'd like to try Jira integration out.
 :::

 The Semgrep Jira integration allows you to create Jira tickets based on your Semgrep Code or Supply Chain findings.